Starting to Budget? 6 Encouraging Tips

 Your budget is not there to tell you all the things you cannot buy or do.
 It is there to show you the things you can do within the guidelines you’ve set based upon the money you have available.

 Grampy and I differ vastly in our opinion of restaurant food.
 I could go months without going out to eat.
 He would happily visit a restaurant any day.
 If I were to completely remove the restaurant category from our budget, we would have a problem at our house!
-Grampy will go along with just about everything else in our budget as long as we have our monthly weekend lunch date.
+Grampy will go along with just about everything else in our budget as long as we have the occasional lunch date.
 This way, we stay within our budget and he has restaurant food occasionally.
 We could go more often, but we are choosing to save that money or put it toward bills.
 Having a budget puts you in charge of your money.

 Tip #5: Starting to budget may help you make positive changes.